ms-iot/content/en-US/win10/HeadlessMode.md

 ##Headed and Headless mode

-Windows IoT Core can either be in headed or headless mode.
+Windows IoT Core can be configured for either **headed** or **headless** mode.
 The difference between these two modes is the presence or absence of any form of UI.
-By default, Windows 10 IoT Core is in headed mode and displays system information like the computer name and IP address.
-In the headed mode, the standard UWP UI stack is available for fully interactive apps.
-In headless mode, there is no UI stack available and apps are not interactive.
+By default, Windows 10 IoT Core is in **headed** mode and displays system information like the computer name and IP address.
+Furthermore, in the headed mode, the standard UWP UI stack is available for fully interactive apps.
+Devices that don't need UI functionality can be set to **headless** mode.
+The UI stack is disabled and apps are no longer interactive.
 Headless mode apps can be thought of as services.

-    NOTE: if you put your device into headless mode, the default app will not be available to display the IP address, so be sure to make a note of your device's name and IP address.
+    NOTE: if you put your device into headless mode, use the WindowsIoTCoreWatcher application described below to find its IP address

+##Changing the mode
 You can modify the headed/headless state of your device from a PowerShell session.
 To review the PowerShell details, look [here]({{site.baseurl}}/{{page.lang}}/win10/samples/PowerShell.htm).

 * To display the current state of your device, use the `setbootoption` utility like this: